someweisguy/NSOBridge/README.md

 This project uses the Python framework, Starlette, to host an ASGI server backend.
 The frontend uses React, the popular Javascript web-development framework.
 Socket.IO is used as the websocket manager which allows for bidirectional, client-server communication.

 To use this app in its current state, Python 3.12 and Node.js is required.
 Clone this repository into a directory on your device and install the Python requirements found in `requirements.txt`.
-The React frontend can be built by running `npm run build`.
+The React frontend dependencies can be installed by running `npm install` and then the frontend can be built by running `npm run build`.

 Executables files will be created using the Python module, _pyinstaller_, though the creation of executables is not supported at this time.
 This program is currently command-line only, by running `main.py` in your Python interpreter.